splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 5. Select :strong:`Start Analysis` to submit the configuration.
 Splunk APM runs an analysis of the span tag or process to calculate the potential cardinality contribution of the MetricSet to determine whether it is within your entitlement limit.

-6. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check to runs.
+6. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
 You might have to wait a few moments for the check to run.

    .. caution:: Your pending MetricSet expires after one hour.
 If your MetricSet times out before you enable it, rerun the analysis.